sivahuang77/citrux-cli/docs/cli/enterprise.md

-# Gemini CLI for the enterprise
+# Citrux CLI for the enterprise

-This document outlines configuration patterns and best practices for deploying and managing Gemini CLI in an enterprise environment.
+This document outlines configuration patterns and best practices for deploying and managing Citrux CLI in an enterprise environment.
 By leveraging system-level settings, administrators can enforce security policies, manage tool access, and ensure a consistent experience for all users.

 > **A note on security:** The patterns described in this document are intended
 > to help administrators create a more controlled and secure environment for
-> using Gemini CLI.
+> using Citrux CLI.
 However, they should not be considered a foolproof security
 > boundary.
 A determined user with sufficient privileges on their local machine
 > may still be able to circumvent these configurations.
 These measures are
 > designed to prevent accidental misuse and enforce corporate policy in a